-I am a Master of Science candidate, with research interest in human statistical genetics and bioinformatics, having successfully defended my thesis at the Institute of Medical Science (IMS), University of Toronto, Canada.
-My anticipated graduation date is September 2018.
-My Master's research work is focused on analyzing the human genome at the Deoxyribonucleic Acid (DNA) level, aided by statistics.
+I hold a Master of Science degree with specialization in human statistical genetics and bioinformatics, from the Institute of Medical Science (IMS) in the University of Toronto, Canada.
+My Master's research work was focused on analyzing the human genome at the Deoxyribonucleic Acid (DNA) level, aided by statistics.

 I am currently working as a Graduate Student Researcher under supervision of Dr. Etienne Sibille (Deputy Director and Senior Scientist, Campbell Family Mental Health Research Institute) at Centre for Addiction and Mental Health, Toronto (Canada).
 Simultaneously, I am also working with Dr. Martha Ladly's group in the Visual Analytics Lab at OCAD University (Toronto) in capacity of a Computer Programmer, Data Analysts and Project Manager.

 I have graduated with a Bachelor of Technology degree with a specialization in Bioinformatics from the Vellore Institute of Technology (VIT) University, Vellore (India) in 2015.

 University of Toronto•Master of Science• September 2015 - September 2018

 I have undertaken the Master of Science program offered by the Institute of Medical Science at the University of Toronto.
 My specialization is in Alzheimer’s disease (AD), human statistical genetics and bioinformatics.